-The Director of Internal Audit, in the discharge of his/her duties, shall be accountable to the Board of Trustees through the Audit Committee and the Chancellor or the Chancellor’s designee to:
+The Chief Audit Executive (CAE), in the discharge of his/her duties, shall be accountable to the Board of Trustees through the Audit, Risk and Compliance Committee (ARCC) and the Chancellor or the Chancellor’s designee to:

 - Provide an assessment on the adequacy and effectiveness of the university’s processes for controlling its activities and managing its risk in the areas set forth under the mission and scope of work.

 - Report significant issues related to the processes for managing risk and controlling the activities of the university and its affiliates.

 - Provide information periodically on the status and results of the annual audit plan and the sufficiency of the Office of Internal Audit’s resources.

 - Coordinate with and provide coverage of other controls and monitoring functions such as risk management, compliance, security, legal, ethics, environmental, and external audits.

 - Establish a follow-up process to track actions related to important issues and recommendations.

 - Maintain audit records in accordance with the State’s records retention schedule.